hashicorp/terraform-provider-azurerm/website/docs/guides/service_principal_oidc.html.markdown

 -> **Note:** Support for OpenID Connect was added in version 3.7.0 of the Terraform AzureRM provider.

 ~> **Note:** If using the AzureRM Backend you may also need to configure OIDC there too, see [the documentation for the AzureRM Backend](https://www.terraform.io/language/settings/backends/azurerm) for more information.
-We strongly recommend using `use_azuread_auth` authentication to authenticate to the AzureRM backend with identity instead of an access key.

 More information on [the fields supported in the Provider block can be found here](../index.html#argument-reference).